top of page

 2022 | Southwestern College announced the elimination of eight majors and two minors, along with several faculty positions.
 With this change, Dr. Peterson's position was eliminated and several music performance or music education students (who also played in the symphony) transferred to other colleges to complete their degrees.
 The SKS Advisory Board voted to incorporate as a non-profit governed by a working board of directors.

 2023 | With generous support from the community and Southwestern College, the symphony became an independent entity.
-It received IRS classification as a not-for-profit entity and unveiled its new logo.
+It received IRS classification as a not-for-profit entity and unveiled new branding.
 The college committed to supporting the symphony through funding, student/staff support, and continued use of facilities and music resources.
 Dr. Michael Christensen became the first conductor contracted with South Kansas Symphony, Inc. leading into its 2023 - 2024 season

 bottom of page